 The Campus Sustainability Council is a group of students, staff, and faculty who coordinate action for sustainability at Fort Lewis.
 Any member of the Fort Lewis community can apply to be on the council, which meets monthly.

-Fort Lewis College is a signatory to the Second Nature Climate Commitment.
+Fort Lewis College is a signatory to the Second Nature Carbon Commitment.
 Through this commitment, Fort Lewis aims to achieve climate neutrality by 2080, with interim emissions reductions targets in 2015, 2020, 2030, and 2040.
 In 2015, we exceeded our goal and reduced carbon emissions by 21% through updating inefficient equipment on campus, such as boilers, replacing and updating light fixtures with efficient bulbs and occupancy sensors, and adding insulation to the dormitories.

 Fort Lewis College diverts tens of thousands of pounds of food waste each year from the dining hall and turns it into nutrient-rich garden soil.
 Our state-of-the-art in-vessel composter, called the Rocket, is key to the process, as is the compost-finishing shed, designed and built by students from the Physics and Engineering departments.